 By including all the missing pieces Manhattan Moonshine has managed to produce a whiskey that has been rated the highest in its category, as well as being one that is a truly flexible drink to enjoy for all cocktail lovers out there!

-With the summer fast approaching we asked Will, the best way to enjoy a Manhattan Moonshine in the sun.
+With the summer fast approaching, we asked Will, the best way to enjoy a Manhattan Moonshine in the sun.
 “Although this may sound strange because of the drinks light flavor, but for Spring and Summer a Manhattan Moonshine with a tonic – not a mixer you’d usually consider having with a whiskey – is killer!
-Also a Mint Julep at a BBQ hits the spot.”
+Also, a Mint Julep at a BBQ hits the spot.”

 All mixed in

 “Whiskey Isn’t just a drink for old white men anymore.
-The heavier barrel flavors of brown whiskies have turned people off whiskey in the past.
+The heavier barrel flavors of brown whiskeys have turned people off whiskey in the past.
 Manhattan Moonshine is the perfect introduction point to whiskey.”

 “If you look across the entire span of history, it is very difficult for governing bodies or society to stop any kind of behavior.
 Drinking is the perfect example.”

 “People are too clever to stop from doing most of the things they want to do.
 No matter how much you try to keep something down, vibrant communities can form around this.
-For instance LGBTQIA+ community organizers will always find ways around the pressures of a system”
+For instance, LGBTQIA+ community organizers will always find ways around the pressures of a system.”